terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 ## **2 Getting started hands-on**

+First
 - **2.1 Palantir free tier sign up**
 - **2.2 Palantir Foundry demo sources**
 - **2.3 My demo plan**

-- **2.4 Why examples first**
+Second the actualy hands-on installable_examples and step-by-step demos
-- **2.5 PAL examples (START CREATING PALANTIR FOUNDRY APPS HERE)**.
+- **2.5 PAL (installable) examples (START CREATING PALANTIR FOUNDRY APPS HERE)**.
 These are complicated, but they have an autoinstaller that allows you to start with a (usually) working version that you can modify.
 - **2.6 PAL demos**.
 These are less complicated, but you start from 0, and getting a working demo at the end requires a lot of skill (including debugging).
 - **2.7 DIY demos**.
 Go free style (not "vibe") by teaming up with FDE (AI assistant) to create your own demos.